 A few terms for beginners:

-Fan cooling - Prevents overheating, and allows more rapid flash shots.
-With no fan, the Impacts include substantial warnings about heat, say to allow it to cool after rapid flashing.
-All fans are not equal of course.
-Speedlights don't have fans either.
+Fan cooling: Prevents damage from overheating, and allows more rapid flash shots (assuming recycle time allows it).
+With no fan, the Impacts include substantial damage warnings about heat, say to allow it to cool after rapid flashing.
+All fans are not equal and speedlights don't have fans, and heat is a problem for them too, but all but the cheapest studio lights will have a fan.

-Recycle time is longest at full power (value shown), and much faster at lower power.
-Recycle time is the "recharge" time between shots, before the next shot can work.
+Recycle time is longest at full power (the value shown), and much faster at lower power.
+Recycle time is the "recharge" time between shots, before the next shot can work right.
 A larger flash has a larger capacitor that takes longer to refill, but also a larger flash power supply and efficiency affects recycle time.
+Recycle time is often near instantaneous at low power, but can take a couple of seconds at full power.
+There will be a “Ready Light” indicating recycle is complete and ready to use again.
+The available power will be low if not ready.

-The cheapest imports may not have auto dump, or a fan, and probably recycle slower, or power may not turn down low enough, or may have tiny modeling lights.
-Check availability of flash tubes, the cheapest do not have replaceable flashtubes.
+The cheapest imports may not have auto dump, or a fan, and probably recycle slower, or power may not turn down low enough, or flash duration will be slower, or may have tiny modeling lights.
+Check availability of flash tubes, the cheapest do not have replaceable flash tubes.
 Don't assume unspecified features exist.
-The unknown Chinese brands won't offer any support for repair or parts or warranty.
-A reseller might provide a warranty claim.
+The unknown Chinese brands can't offer any support for repair or parts or warranty.
+A reseller might provide a warranty claim for them, but those odds are low.
+But the low price to replace essentially makes them expendable.

 Please know that comparing guide numbers or exposures (like f/8 at full power) can be very misleading, because output depends on the reflector too — how the reflector choice distributes the power over a large field.
 For example, speedlights have a different guide number at every zoom value.
 Efficiency is a factor too, but a wider angle reflector requires more power to illuminate the wide area than a flash with a more narrow reflector, which concentrates a narrow brighter beam.
 This reflector point is a big deal.